-This saw has a reset overload relay button (3) that will restart the motor after it shuts off due to overloading or low voltage.
-If the motor stops during operation, turn the ON / OFF switch to the OFF position.
-Wait for the motor to cool.
-Push in on the reset button (3) and turn the switch to the ON position.
+This saw is equipped with a resetable overload relay button.
+If the motor shuts off or fails to start due to overloading or low voltage, turn the switch to OFF position and let the motor cool down.
+After the motor has cooled down, push the reset button (3) to reset the overload device.
+The saw should now start when the switch is returned to the ON position.

-To avoid injury, the ON / OFF switch must be in the OFF position and the plug removed from the power source while the cool down takes place, to prevent accidental starting when the reset button is pushed.
-Overheating may be caused by misaligned parts or a dull blade.
-Inspect your saw for proper setup before using it again.
+To avoid injury, the ON/OFF switch should be in the OFF position and the plug removed from the power source while the motor cool down takes place.
+This will prevent accidental starting when the reset button is pushed.
+Overheating may be caused by misaligned parts, a dull blade, or an undersized extention cord.
+Inspect the saw for proper setup before using it again.